 Sophie Lampert

+Carapace is a representation of the naturalist and illustrator Maria Sibylla Merian and her daughter Dorothea Graff.
 In 1699, Merian and her daughter travelled from Amsterdam to Dutch Suriname to study insects in their natural environment.
-Paradoxically, disembarking in the tropics, the women surely appeared as strange creatures themselves, mimicking what they came to observe, trussed in their ornate European carapaces.
+Paradoxically disembarking in the tropics, the women surely appeared as strange creatures themselves, mimicking what they came to observe, trussed in their ornate European carapaces.